 Sensorimotor Psychotherapy: A Somatic Path to Treat Trauma

-Using the mind and body, somatic psychotherapy is a holistic approach to healing
+Using mind and body, somatic psychotherapy is a holistic approach to healing.

 In the 1970s, Pat Ogden began paying attention to the connection between her clients’ dissociations from their bodies and their psychological concerns.
 With the development of sensorimotor psychotherapy, a client is able to examine how past traumatic experiences are affecting them somatically.
 This form of trauma treatment addresses physical symptoms, especially those of a dissociative nature such as bodily anesthesia or motor inhibitions, which can cause difficulties in emotion regulation, cognitions, and daily functioning.